 Ask About Pet Policy or Addendum

-Want to carry a pet with you to your new apartment or home?
+Want to carry a pet with you to your new rental apartment or home?
 Ask your landlord about it.
 Find out if you require signing a pet addendum.
 If not, then check the building rules and regulations regarding pets.
 Finalize the agreement only after you are satisfied with the pet-related conditions.

 Moving to a new place is exciting.
 But before you get down to the renovation part and start putting your ideas together, make a proper plan.
 See if you have the basic furniture and other renovation-related elements.

-Go Through Amenities Checklist
+Go Through the Amenities Checklist

-If you are moving to an apartment, take out time to go through their amenities checklist.
+If you are moving to an rental apartment, take out time to go through their amenities checklist.
 You may or may not need certain amenities and based on that, you can decide which apartment to rent.
 Here’s what a typical checklist looks like:

 Service Amenities